hb9ssb/trx-control/README.md

 Software to control amateur radio transceivers.

-(This is work in progress and not yet ready for production use.)

 trx-control consists of trxd(8), a daemon to control the transceivers, trxctl(1), a command line utility to access trxd(8), and, xqrg(1), a graphical client to display a transceivers frequency. trxctl(1) and